pedroassis/node-dependency/README.md

 node-dependency
 ===============

+Autowiring dependencies to you JS files.
+Without hard-to-write configuration files, just a simple one, and you may not even need it.

 [Click here](https://github.com/pedroassis/node-dependency/tree/master/example) and browse our example folder to see how an app using node-dependency looks like.

 **Never call 'require' again**
 Well, you still have to call it once: